Baxandall Active Volume Control for Audio

 Figure 3: Baxandall Volume Control Implementation

-Keep in mind that this particular headphone amplifier runs from a single-rail DC supply (+15VA), which means the op-amps need to be biased at mid-rail (+VBL) for maximum voltage swing capability.
+Keep in mind that the particular headphone amplifier in this volume control schematic runs from a single-rail DC supply (+15VA), which means the op-amps need to be biased at mid-rail (+VBL) for maximum voltage swing capability.

 The maximum gain is given by the ratio of R25 to R24.

-Some important issues to consider are that the volume control should be driven by a buffer that can handle fairly low impedances.
-As is shown in the implementation, the input impedance of the volume control can drop to as low as 2.3kOhms with a 10k potentiometer.
-Furthermore, we need to avoid DC current passing through the potentiometer wiper, as this can lead to audible scratching noises when rotating the potentiometer.
+Other important issues to consider are that the volume control should be driven by a buffer that can handle fairly low impedances.
+As is shown in the volume control schematic implementation, the input impedance of the volume control can drop to as low as 2.3kOhms with a 10k potentiometer.
+Furthermore, in a volume control schematic we need to avoid DC current passing through the potentiometer wiper, as this can lead to audible scratching noises when rotating the potentiometer.

 Outro

-The Baxandall volume control is a particularly useful, flexible, and simple-to-implement circuit for many audio designs.
-Despite the circuit’s initially peculiar appearance, analysis of the circuit and function is straightforward, as we discussed in this article.
+The Baxandall volume control is a particularly useful, flexible, and simple-to-implement volume control circuit for many audio designs.
+Despite the circuit’s initially peculiar appearance, analysis of the volume control circuit and function is straightforward, as we discussed in this article.

 Make sure to check out the video covering the complete headphone amplifier design created with Altium Designer and try out some of the analogue circuit design techniques in your own designs!